History of prostitution: Medieval Europe

-During the Middle Ages prostitution was commonly found in urban contexts.
-Although all forms of sexual activity outside of marriage were regarded as sinful by the Roman Catholic Church, prostitution was tolerated because it helped prevent the greater evils of rape, sodomy and masturbation.
-Augustine of Hippo is quoted saying, "if you expel prostitution from society, you will unsettle everything on account of lusts."
-The general tolerance of prostitution was for the most part reluctant, and many people from the church urged prostitutes to reform.
+During the Middle Ages prostitution was commonly found in urban and suburban contexts.
+Although all forms of sexual activity outside of marriage were regarded as sinful by the Roman Catholic Church, partially on the basis of Augustine's support, prostitution was tolerated because it helped prevent the greater evils of rape, sodomy and masturbation.
+In his popular Dragmaticon, the 12th-century Scholastic philosopher William of Conches's discussion of medieval Islamic and European medical science includes an exchange where he explains to Geoffrey Plantagenet that prostitutes so seldom bore children because pleasure was supposedly required for conception, a misconception dating to Galen.